-We intend to market certain of our existing and future product candidates in non-U.S. markets.
-In order to market our existing and future product candidates in the European Union and many other non-U.S. jurisdictions, we must obtain separate regulatory approvals.
+We intend to market certain of our products and product candidates in non-U.S. markets.
+In order to market our existing and future products in the European Union and many other non-U.S. jurisdictions, we must obtain separate regulatory approvals.
 We have had limited interactions with non-U.S. regulatory authorities, the approval procedures vary among countries and can involve additional testing, and the time required to obtain approval may differ from that required to obtain FDA approval.
-Approval or clearance by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one or more non-U.S. regulatory authorities does not ensure approval by regulatory authorities or by the FDA.
+Approval or clearance by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one or more non-U.S. regulatory authorities in other countries or by the FDA.
 The non-U.S. regulatory approval process may include all of the risks associated with obtaining FDA approval or clearance.
 We may not obtain non-U.S. regulatory approvals on a timely basis, if at all.
 We may not be able to file for non-U.S. regulatory approvals and may not receive necessary approvals to commercialize our existing and future product candidates in any market.